Eleanora-cyj/Django_project_meseum/README.md

 | Description | string | The detailed introduction of the object                                                                                     |

-In detail, there will be six tables: Collection (id, title, date, image, description), Museum (id, name), Country (id, name), Category (id, name), Artist (id, name), User (id, nickname, comments, rating, collection)
+In detail, there will be six tables:
+- Collection (id, title, date, image, description)
+- Museum (id, name)
+- Country (id, name)
+- Category (id, name)
+- Artist (id, name)
+- User (id, nickname, comments, rating, collection)

 ## User Interaction
 Users will manually create accounts or use a Google account login.
 In the website they can make comments, collect and rank on the collections.
 Users can reply each others' comments, but can only edit or delete their own words.